-You can now view my artwork on a NEW website: http://rebeccajardinsart.wordpress.com/
+You can now view my current artwork on my website: http://rebeccajardinsart.wordpress.com/

 Hi my name is Rebecca Jardin.

 I am the grade 6-10 MYP art teacher at Lincoln Community School, Ghana.
 Previously I was working at Hangzhou International School, China teaching grade 2-12 for three years.
 Over the past 15 years I have taught art in Australia, London UK, UAE, China and now Africa.
 Every year has always been different and a fabulous experience.
 I have been very fortunate to be able to teach art to adults, preK- grade 12 and to students with learning difficulties.

 In my spare time I love to travel, practice yoga, go to the gym and of course paint.
 I am currently working on an exhibition of my own work.
 I will keep adding some of my artwork above so you can see that your art teacher practices what she preaches!

 Thanks so much for visiting this site.
 Please leave comments.

 Every child is an artist it is a GIFT.
 I am very fortunate to have the joy of encouraging students to acknowledge and enhance this gift.
 I am providing unique skills that can be explored and developed for life.
 In my classes the students are developing skills that bring a whole new understanding and enlightenment to their thoughts, emotions and place in the world.
 This is why I am an ART teacher!